PyCQA/flake8/docs/source/user/options.rst

     file.
 This option allows you to see all the warnings, errors, etc. reported.

+    In addition to a bare flag, this option also accepts a boolean value or a comma-separated list of codes to disable ``# NOQA`` for.

     Command-line example:

     .. prompt:: bash

         flake8 --disable-noqa dir/
+        flake8 --disable-noqa=true dir/
+        flake8 --disable-noqa=E432,E5,W dir/

     This **can** be specified in config files.